 South Florida Estate Planning Attorney.

-Estate planning is the process by which a person anticipates and arranges the transfer of their assets to beneficiaries in case of your death.
-Estate planning usually tries to avoid Probate, help maximize the value of the estate, and reduce taxes and other expenses.
+Estate Planning is the process by which you anticipate and arrange the transfer of your assets to Beneficiaries in case of your death.
+Estate Planning usually tries to avoid Probate, help maximize the value of your estate, and reduce your taxes and other expenses.

 Do I need to hire an attorney when creating an estate plan?

 Maybe not.
 If the documents themselves are very simple, such as a Living Will, then you may not need to hire an attorney.
-Beyond the absolute basics of estate planning, however, it is wise to work with an attorney so that you can avoid mistakes and omissions that non-attorney created estate plans often have.
-Additionally, because estate planning law is often changing, you will want and attorney to keep up with those changes and tweak your documents so that they are reflective of your wishes.
+Beyond the absolute basics of Estate Planning, however, it is wise to work with an attorney so that you can avoid the kinds of mistakes and omissions that non-attorney created Estate Plans often have.
+Additionally, because estate planning law is often changing, you will want an attorney to keep up with those changes and tweak your documents so that they are reflective of your wishes.